- Simulator View

 Why yes there is!
-Feel free to clone this GitHub repo which contains screens that are almost identical to those you see displayed in the simulators.
+Feel free to clone this GitHub repo which contains screens that are similar to those you see displayed in the simulators.

 NativeScript uses a subset of CSS for styling apps.
 The same CSS you use for web development (including id, class, and type selectors).

 Be sure to follow the instructions provided when you download your theme.
 If you're pretty darn sure it's not user error, feel free to submit an issue on Github!

 Step 1) Make sure your app is using the core light theme (new apps use this theme by default).
 Read more about the core themes.

 Step 2) Verify that all native widgets you want to style have the proper CSS classes applied to them.
 For